Mango Curry

 1. 1

-Use semi-ripe mangoes for a balance of sweet and tangy flavors.
+Use semi-ripe mangoes for a perfect balance of sweetness and tang.

 2. 2

-In a grinder, blend grated coconut, cumin seeds, half of the green chilies, and a few tablespoons of water to a smooth paste.
+Grind fresh grated coconut, cumin seeds, green chilies, and a little water into a smooth paste.

 3. 3